ITfoxtec/FoxIDs/docs/deployment-docker.md

 - Redis cache holds sequence (e.g., login and logout sequences) data, data cache to improve performance and handle counters to secure authentication against various attacks.
 Deployed with the [official Redis](https://hub.docker.com/_/redis) Docker image.
 - Logs are written to `stdout` where the logs can be picked up by Docker.

+> Optionally use PostgreSql instead of MongoDB and optionally opt out Redis and save the cache in the database (MongoDB or PostgreSql).
+Without a Redis cache you need to select `None` as data cache.

 ## Deployment

 The deployment is carried out in the described order.